about Act Now Bay Area

 Research Associate

-And we are grateful to our generous and dedicated volunteers!
+and we are grateful to our generous and dedicated volunteers!

 We gratefully acknowledge the contributions of volunteers along the way, without whom we would never have gotten this far: